tecunningham/tecunningham.github.io/_drafts/synthetics.md

 Cast iron is made to look like wrought iron.
 Lines are cut into concrete to make it look like brickwork.

 The foods in a supermarket all existed 100 years ago, but the ingredients have changed (now they're made from corn starch, corn syrup, colours and flavours).
-We have had margarine for 200 years, but we still add a yellow dye to margarine make it look like butter.
+We have had margarine for 200 years but we still add a yellow dye to it to make it look like butter.

 We have serifs on our letters because the Romans, putting inscriptions on monuments, chiseled a cap on the end of each line to keep the stone from crumbling.